The Basic Screening Survey for Third-Graders

 Cavities are almost entirely preventable, yet they continue to be the most common chronic childhood illness in America.1 If not treated, tooth decay (which causes cavities) can cause pain, infection and tooth loss.
 It can also create problems with eating, speaking and learning.

 Taking care of teeth helps kids be healthy.
 It is also important for school readiness.
-It’s estimated 51 million school hours are lost each year because of oral health problems.
+It’s estimated that 51 million school hours are lost each year because of oral health problems.
 The number of missed school days is greater for children from low-income families.2

 When and where is the screening happening?